izeeyahmon/izeeyahmon/README.md

 </p>
 <hr/>
 <samp>
 Dabbling in web3 and exploring the metaverse.
-Want to be of something bigger than myself that can bring people together and learn from each other's expeiece
+Want to be of something bigger than myself that can bring people together and learn from each other's experience.
 </samp>
 <br/>
 <br/>